FrendsPlatform/Frends.Smb/Frends.Smb.ReadFile/README.md

 ### Run tests

-The SMB tests require Linux or WSL with Docker installed.
+These SMB integration tests require Docker and a Linux-compatible environment (e.g. WSL2).
-These tests will not work on Windows natively because SMB uses port 445, which is reserved by the OS.
+They will not run on Windows natively because SMB port 445 is reserved by the OS.

-`cd Frends.Smb.ReadFile.Tests`
-`docker-compose up -d`
+To execute the tests, run them inside WSL with Docker running:
 `dotnet test`
+The tests will automatically start a temporary Samba container and mount test files for reading.

 ### Create a NuGet package